Skip to main content

 Guided course

-The entropy of mixing refers to the increase in entropy that occurs when two or more different gases are allowed to mix.
-This process results in a greater number of possible microstates, leading to increased disorder.
-The change in entropy during mixing can be calculated using the formula ΔS = -R(nA ln(fA) + nB ln(fB)), where R is the gas constant, and nA and nB are the moles of gases A and B, respectively, reflecting how the distribution of particles contributes to the overall entropy.
+The mixing of gases refers to the process where two or more different gases combine to form a homogeneous mixture.
+This process increases the entropy of the system because the number of accessible microstates increases as the gases intermingle.
+The entropy of mixing can be quantitatively expressed using the formula ΔS_mixing = -R(nA ln(fA) + nB ln(fB)), where R is the gas constant, and nA and nB are the number of moles of gases A and B, respectively.

 Recommended video: